apache/spark/docs/sql-ref-syntax-dml-insert-into.md

      + -------------- + ------------------------------ + -------------- + -------------- +

  INSERT INTO students
-      FROM applicants SELECT Name, Address, ID applicants WHERE Qualified = TRUE
+      FROM applicants SELECT Name, Address, ID applicants WHERE Qualified = TRUE;

- SELECT * FROM students
+ SELECT * FROM students;

      + -------------- + ------------------------------ + -------------- +
      | Name           | Address                        | StudentID      |